bachmeb/linux-admin/docs/slackware/14.1/macbook-air.md

 ##### Insert the 4GB USB stick

 ##### Get the current list of disks again
-*figure out which device node has been assigned to the USB storage device (e.g. /dev/disk2)*
+*Figure out which device node has been assigned to the USB storage device (e.g. /dev/disk2)*
 ```
 diskutil list
 ```